RadiusNetworks/omniauth-radius-rails/README.md

 #### JSON API Compatible

-Configure a controller to be a JSON api with sensable defaults
+Configure a controller to be a JSON api with sensible defaults

 Filters